20+ English Filler Words to Help You Sound Fluent

 “Hmm” is a thoughtful sound, and it shows that you’re thinking or trying to decide something.

-“Hmm, I like the pink bag but I think I’ll buy the black one instead.”
+“Hmm, I like the red bag but I think I’ll buy the black one instead.”

-“Like” is sometimes used to mean something is not exact.
+“Like” is sometimes used to mean that something is not exact:

 “My neighbor has like ten dogs.”